ShirleyXingyuLiu/shirleyxingyuliu.github.io/Experience.md

 ## 2020-Present: Graduate research assistant at [McKenzie Lab, UCSD](https://psychology.ucsd.edu/people/profiles/cmckenzie.html) <sub> _La Jolla, CA_ </sub>

+My research mainly centers on decision-making and self-control.

+•	I am designing studies to measure how individualism and collectivism influence how policy makers set default options: do they set default options based on what they think is best, or do they set default options based on what most people think is best?
+Learn more about this research design [here](!

 •	Measuring how individualism and collectivism influences how policy makers set default options and how decision makers interpret them.

 •	Proposed psychological mechanisms that underlie first- and second-order preferences and their implications for self-control.